 ASCP Trainee Global Health Fellowship Application

-The American Society for Clinical Pathology (ASCP) is excited to offer virtual scholarships for US-based pathology residents and fellows to work with the Partners for Cancer Diagnosis and Treatment in Africa initiative sites.
+The American Society for Clinical Pathology (ASCP) is excited to offer virtual scholarships for U.S.-based pathology residents and fellows to work with the Partners for Cancer Diagnosis and Treatment in Africa initiative sites.
 To apply, please review the information below and complete the application by November 30, 2020.
 Selected applicants will be notified in December 2020.

 ASCP Trainee Global Health Fellowships give pathology residents and fellows the opportunity to go beyond the training at their local institutions by expanding their experience, knowledge, and exposure to pathology in a low- to middle-income country setting as part of Partners for Cancer Diagnosis and Treatment in Africa.
 ASCP’s support of these sites offers the unique opportunity for applicants to participate in ongoing research or propose a short-term research project.
 Grants are available for up to six trainees per year for $2,500 each to work with a single site for a minimum of four weeks of devoted time.
 If selected, ASCP staff will assist you in making the connections to the site.
 The Partners Steering Committee, plus additional junior faculty, evaluate all grant applications.
 The following criteria (major noted) will be used to score applications: